calebkm/permanent_record/README.md

 ## CRUD-ing ##

-Note that ConstantRecord is a READ ONLY system - meaning you're only getting the R part of CRUD.
-If you need to create/update/delete your data, you'll need to do it the old fashioned way by manually changing the chapters.rb file, saving and re-deploying your application. `ConstantRecord` is for *constant* data.
+Note that PermanentRecord is a READ ONLY system - meaning you're only getting the R part of CRUD.
+If you need to create/update/delete your data, you'll need to do it the old fashioned way by manually changing the chapters.rb file, saving and re-deploying your application. `PermanentRecord` is for *permanent* data.
 It shouldn't be changing very often, and there shouldn't be very much of it.
 If you find yourself wanting to CRUD often, you should probably just set up a database.

 ## Data options ##